joar7160-byte/ticketing-m365-lab/README.md

 ## Troubleshooting Notes

-- Local MySQL root password caused osTicket's installer to reject a blank password field; resolved by setting an actual root password and reusing it in the installer
+- Local MySQL root password caused osTicket's installer to reject a blank password field, then triggered a staff login lockout; resolved by setting a real root password and resetting the admin login directly via the MySQL command line
-- A staff login lockout followed, requiring a direct password reset via the MySQL command line rather than the web UI
 - Ran out of available Microsoft 365 licenses when creating a new user, since the trial's one license was assigned to the admin account; resolved by unassigning it from the admin and reassigning it to the new user

 ## Why This Project Matters